 “Why, because he’s gay?”

 “No, because he’s married to a man.
-I could care less if he were gay.”
+I couldn’t care less if he were gay.”

 “He just can’t act gay, or do anything that a gay person would do?”